 If you’re looking for an authentic Venetian experience, look no further than Osteria All’Arco.
 This is a traditional ‘bacaro’ or tavern, specializing in Venice’s favorite snack; cichetti.
 You can find cichetti in nearly every bar in Venice.
 Small slices of baguette are topped with various ingredients, from salt cod to ham to vegetables.
 You can find the best – or so say locals – at All’Arco.
 The produce here is always fresh, straight from the local markets.
 Eating here would be a perfect way to complete our Venetian walking tour.
 You could stop for a quick drink, or stay longer and make a meal out of their gorgeous cichetti and great drinks.

 Dining Out in Venice

-There’s nothing better than dining in Venice, as our best restaurants in Venice guide shows.
+There’s nothing better than dining in Venice, as our Best Restaurants in Venice guide shows.
 The canal side locations, the seafood, the buzzing atmosphere, it’s like nowhere else on earth.
-If you’re planning a trip to Venice, make sure to check out our guide to where to stay.
-If that’s not enough, we offer more hotels in Venice.
+If you’re planning a trip to Venice, make sure to check out our ultimate Venice travel guide.
+If that’s not enough, we offer hotels in Venice and recommendations on where to stay.
 You’ll want to be rested for the days of fun and sightseeing ahead of you.
 We also have tours both inside and outside Venice (Prosecco tasting, or Lake Garda tour, anyone?) to make sure you get the most out of your stay.
-2 days in Venice is a great amount of time to visit the city, check out our 2 days in Venice itinerary for a great planed trip.
+2 days in Venice is a great amount of time to visit the city, check out our 2 days in Venice itinerary for a great planned trip.